HouseElves/kanji_time_public/docs/source/design/review.rst

 **Responsibility Boundary Ambiguity**

-    There's an unclear distinction of responsibility and ownership between `measure()` and `layout()` in some nested components
-    This makes the :class:`RenderingFrame` protocol a little wishy-washy in places.
+    - There's an unclear distinction of responsibility and ownership between `measure()` and `layout()` in some nested components that makes the :class:`RenderingFrame` protocol inconsistent.

 **Overflow Behavior**

-    Discarded content and off-page elements are inconsistently handled or logged.
+    - Kanji Time inconsistently handles or logs discarded content and off-page elements.
-    Robustness on the "unhappy path" handling of out-of-bounds or overflowing content is a significant concern for the next round of development.
+    - Kanji Time's "unhappy path" handling of out-of-bounds or overflowing content must be made robust in the next release.

 **Thread Safety**

-    Some style and layout elements are not safe under concurrency.
+    - Some style and layout elements in Kanji Time are not safe under concurrency.
-    This isn't that much of a concern since Kanji Time is single threaded under the Python GIL right now.
+    - This issue is not critical right now because Kanji Time is single threaded under the Python GIL.
-    However, changes coming to the GIL could make robust multi-threading a more compelling story to have in Kanji Time.
+    - PEP 703 and "no-GIL" support in Python 3.14 make robust multi-threading a compelling Kanji Time feature in the future.

 **Import Safety**

-    There is potential security vulnerablilty in the report add-in mechanism as-implemented that is mitigated by explicit whitelisting of report modules.
+    - The report add-in mechanism as-implemented has a potential security vulnerability to malicious code that explicit whitelisting mitigates but does not resolve.

 **Data Consistency**

-    There is minimal sanity checking on imported data - it simply wasn't a priorty for this round of developement.
+    - Kanji Time has minimal sanity checking on imported data.
-    Radical/Unicode/SVG alignment is fragile and lacks schema enforcement.
+    - The loaders for the Radical/Unicode/SVG data do not enforce the XML schema or validate against the embedded DTD.

 Back to :ref:`highlights_contents`